Shenghao-Zhang07/first-repo/README.md

 # firts-repo
-my first repo, use to practice
+my first repo, used for listing project/engineering documents and models, etc.